RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   * The incorrect dropdowns in Dotted Hole are not shuffled
 * New option `mix_entrance_warp_pools`
   * Shuffle the selected entrances/warps into a mixed pool instead of separate ones.
 Has no effect on pools whose entrances/warps aren't shuffled.
 Entrances/warps can only be mixed with other entrance/warps that have the same restrictions
-  * The Avaiable entrances/warps that can be mixed are: Gyms, Marts, Harbors, Buildings, Dungeons, Interiors
+  * The Available entrances/warps that can be mixed are: Gyms, Marts, Harbors, Buildings, Dungeons, Interiors
 * New option `decouple_entrances_warps`
   * Decouple entrances/warps when shuffling them.
 This means that you are no longer guaranteed to end up back where you came from when you go back through an entrance/warp
   * Simple Building/Dungeon shuffle are not compatible with this option and will be changed to Restricted shuffle